visual-framework/vf-core/components/vf-divider/README.md

 ## About

-The `vf-divider` component creates a horizontal dividing line to help separate content into their own container chunks.
+The `vf-divider` component creates a horizontal dividing rule that can help separate containers of content or content inside of their containers.

 ## Install